kenzychew/wordle-js/README.md

 ## How to Play

+The game uses standard Wordle rules: players get 6 attempts to guess a 5-letter word, with color-coded feedback after each guess.

 1. Start typing or use the on-screen keyboard to enter your guess
 2. Press 'Enter' to submit your guess
 3. The tiles will change color to provide feedback: